roasticlex/ql500fps/README.md

+NOTE: This is NOT my creation.
+The original creator got lost in the ether/repo nuked.

 Attached is an executable to run Quake Live at 500 FPS.
 Even having a monitor <250hz, using this will make your game feel better.

 QL500FPS.7z - contains the files to run.
 All are necessary.